-Nautique Customer Care, 14700 Aerospace Pkwy, Orlando, Florida 32832.
-407/855-4141, FAX 407/851-7844, E-mail address: info@nautiques.com.
-Effective 2014 Coastal Edition model boats.
+Nautique Customer Care, 14700 Aerospace Parkway, Orlando, Florida 32832.
+(407)855-4141, FAX (407)851-7844, email: info@nautique.com.
+Effective 2016 Coastal Edition model boats.

-REQUEST FOR WARRANTY TRANSFER OF HULL, DECK, AND STRINGER
+REQUEST FOR TRANSFER OF WARRANTY ON HULL, DECK AND STRINGER

-\\ A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED \\
+A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED

-At Nautique Boat Company, Inc.'s discretion, Nautique Boat Company's Lifetime Limited Warranty against structural defects in material and workmanship of the hull, deck and stringer can be transferred, for a nominal fee, to the second purchaser within five (5) years from the date of sale to the first purchaser.
-The sale must be completed within the first five years.
-The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Nautique Boat Company, Inc.".
-This data MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
+At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Lifetime Limited Warranty" against structural defects in material and workmanship of the hull, deck and stringer for 2016 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) for Coastal Edition Boats from the date of sale to the first purchaser.
+The sale must be completed within five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) for Coastal Edition boats.
+The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
 Refer to the warranty policy for details.

 NOTE: THIS TRANSFER DOES NOT INCLUDE THE ENGINE.

+ORIGINAL OWNER:

+BOAT MODEL:

+HULL NUMBER (USCTC):

+NEW OWNER INFORMATION:

+NAME:

+STREET/P.O.
+BOX:

+CITY/STATE/ZIP CODE:

+DATE PURCHASED:/ PHONE:

+ENGINE HOURS:

+EMAIL (FOR CONFIRMATION):

-ORIGINAL OWNER: BOAT MODEL/TYPE: HULL NUMBER/CTC: NEW OWNER INFORMATION: NAME STREET / P.O.
-BOX CITY / STATE / ZIP CODE DATE PURCHASED \\\ / \\\ PHONE The criteria listed above MUST be received WITHIN 15 DAYS of the sale date.
-Submit it to Nautique Boat Company, Inc., 14700 Aerospace Pkwy, Orlando, FL 32832, Attention: Warranty Department.
+The criteria listed above MUST be received WITHIN 15 DAYS of the sale date.
+Submit to:

-NOTE: Upon verification, the warranty will transfer retroactive to the sale date.
+Nautique Boat Company, Inc., Attention: Warranty Department 14700 Aerospace Parkway Orlando.
+FL 32832

-REQUEST FOR TRANSFER OF WARRANTY ON PARTS
+REQUEST FOR TRANSFER OF WARRANTY

-\\ A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED \\
+A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED

-At Nautique Boat Company, Inc.'s discretion, the remaining portion of Nautique Boat Company, Inc. "Boat Five (5) Year Transferable Limited Warranty" that covers parts (no labor), can be transferred for \$300.00 to the second purchaser within five (5) years from the date of sale to the first purchaser.
-The sale must be completed within the first five years.
-The limited warranty on parts (no labor) will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Nautique Boat Company, Inc.".
-This data MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
+At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Transferable Limited Warranty" and the Pleasurecraft Marine "Transferable Limited Warranty" of 2016 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) on Coastal Edition boats from the date of sale to the first purchaser.
+The sale must be completed within the first five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) on Coastal Edition Boats.
+The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$550.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
 Refer to the warranty policy for details.

-NOTE: THIS TRANSFER DOES NOT INCLUDE THE ENGINE.

 ORIGINAL OWNER:

-BOAT MODEL/TYPE:
+BOAT MODEL:

-HULL NUMBER/CTC:
+HULL NUMBER (USCTC):

 NEW OWNER INFORMATION:

-NAME

-STREET / P.O.
-BOX

-CITY / STATE / ZIP CODE

-DATE PURCHASED / PHONE
+NAME:

+STREET/P.O.
+BOX:

+CITY/STATE/ZIP CODE:

+DATE PURCHASED:/ PHONE:

+ENGINE HOURS:

+EMAIL (FOR CONFIRMATION):

+As the second owner of the vessel, I recognize that this warranty covers parts only, and does no include labor.

+SIGNATURE

 The criteria listed above MUST be received WITHIN 15 DAYS of the sale date.
+Submit to:

-Submit it to Nautique Boat Company, Inc., 14700 Aerospace Pkwy, Orlando, FL 32832, Attention: Warranty
+Nautique Boat Company, Inc., Attention: Warranty Department 14700 Aerospace Parkway Orlando, FL 32832

-NOTE: Upon verification, the warranty will transfer retroactive to the sale date.